ulfschneider/breakdown/README.md

 Display and manipulate a breakdown structure of your JIRA Scrum project - even offline and only eventually connected to your JIRA system.

 > With version 0.88.0 the Cumulative Flow Diagram has been removed from Breakdown.
-It didn´t contribute to the core experience of Breakdown, but it slowed down the communication to the Jira server.
+It didn´t contribute to the core experience but slowed down the communication to the Jira server.
+> With version 0.89.0 the statistics getting visualized when requested with the option `statistics`.

 ![Breakdown Pull](https://github.com/ulfschneider/breakdown/raw/master/doc/breakdown-pull.gif)